Chart Color Schemes

 Salisbury faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area faces educational challenges, with university qualification rates at 13.3%, substantially below the Australian average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees lead at 9.8%, followed by postgraduate qualifications (2.5%) and graduate diplomas (1.0%).
-Trade and technical skills are prominent, with 32.1% of residents aged 15+ holding vocational credentials – advanced diplomas (7.2%) and certificates (24.9%).
+The area's university qualification rate is 13.3%, significantly lower than the Australian average of 30.4%.
+Bachelor degrees are most common at 9.8%, followed by postgraduate qualifications (2.5%) and graduate diplomas (1.0%).
+Vocational credentials are prevalent, with 32.1% of residents aged 15+ holding them, including advanced diplomas (7.2%) and certificates (24.9%).
+Educational participation is high, with 30.6% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education